yongyeyi/inft1016_itf_2023_practicals_yongbiao_chen/Assignment_1016_WebPage/README.md

 Methods
-root is to create a palette
+root is to create a palette.
 If you are not satisfied with a color, you can quickly change it if you use root.
 Use localStorage to do some local data storage.
 I set up four different buttons inside to display photos of different birds through this.